Techtonica/curriculum/projects/final-project/planning-your-project.md

 - [ ] Decide what the core functionality of your app is.
 - [ ] Come up with a one-sentence pitch of your app.

+### Collaborators

+Create a GitHub repo for your project with your one sentence pitch as the description.

+- [ ] Add your mentor to your project's repo as a collaborator.
+- [ ] Add your cohort buddy to your project's repo as a collaborator.

 ### Features